BS in Public Health– Prospective Students FAQS

 Who do I contact with a question or problem?

 Your advisor should always be your first point of contact.
 They will direct you where you need to go for further help.
 Assistance with classes outside of the health department will normally need to be addressed with the department where the class is offered; (e.g., math classes will need to be addressed with the Math department, writing with the English department, etc.).
-Sometimes your advisor may suggest you contact the program coordinator for complex situations: Dr. Sharon DeJoy
+Sometimes your advisor may suggest you contact the program coordinator for complex situations: Dr. Zeinab Baba

 Who is responsible for my graduating on time?